angrykoala/wendigo/README.md

 * `status` Response status code, defaults to 200.
 * `headers` Optional response headers.
 * `contentType` If set, equals to setting Content-Type response header.
 * `body` Optional response body.
-This must be a string
+It can be a string or a json-serializable object

 > This object matches the interface with Puppeteer's [respond method](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#requestrespondresponse)